If you’ve recently taken the ACT and you’re wondering how your ACT score stacks up against other students, then you’re not alone.

 Very few colleges have published ACT score requirements or “minimums”.
 But you can use a site like College Raptor to see how admitted students at that college generally score—usually shown by the 25th and 75th percentiles—to determine how well you fit in at that school.

-Here’s an example of California State University at Long Beach‘s admissions page from College Raptor:
+Here’s an example from the University of California — Davis admissions page from College Raptor:

 Of course, things like your intended major, GPA, recommendation letters, extracurricular activities, and more can impact those odds.